28 February 2019

 Erin, a lady more comfortable with Tecates and Marlboros than the wine and California charcuterie laid out on the dining room table, exhaled and said, “Of course you have a friend in the state department.”

 I shrugged and said, “A lot of my buddies stayed in the service.
 The natural evolution was some type of special ops and then secret service.
 I don’t really know what he does, but he hobnobs with presidents and religious leaders and shit like that.
-He’s still just a dude, though.”
+He’s still just a dude, though.
+I’d like to ask if any new records popped up.”

 “After 9/11,” I said, “my buddies bounced around all the new three-letter organizations.
 We’re all still friends and meet up whenever we can.
 I haven’t seen this guy in a few years, but we’re still tight.”